‘Metavertu’: A Web3 Phone That Costs $41,000, Details Here

 “We want to reinvent the smartphone to de-complicate Web3,” a Decrypt report quoted Vertu CEO Gary Chan as saying recently.

 Users of this phone will be able to create a wallet in a few clicks with private keys protected by the phone's trusted execution environment (TEE).
-The device will also provide its holders with an access to a suite of decentralised applications (dapps) through a familiar, Android-styleandroid) interface.
+The device will also provide its holders with an access to a suite of decentralised applications (dapps) through a familiar, Android-style interface.

 Powered by a Qualcomm Snapdragon 8 Gen 1 SoC, a 6.67 inch AMOLED display, and a 4,600mAh battery — the phone is priced at a rather outlandish figure.
 Its entry level model will be sold for around $3,600 (roughly Rs.
 3 lakh).
 This variant will come with 12GB RAM and 512GB internal storage.